stefsyrsiri/Legal-Database-Management/README.md

-# Legal-Database-Management
+# Legal Data Wrangling
-Claim Settlements for City of Austin
+Claim Settlements for City of Austin (dataset is included via link in the script)

+Project for Panteion University under the course "Issues of Law and Economy"

+# What is included:

 * Discovery of Data
 * Structuring